 Both MOSFETs are driven via gate drive transformer T3 with a bunch of pulse shaping components.
 In my view, for this power level, such a complex implementation of gate drive is absolutely unnecessary.
 They could just put a dual driver IC with complementary outputs on the primary side of T3 and just 10-30 Ohm resistors on the secondaries.

 Primary current is sensed via resistor R14.
 This signal is used for current mode control and power limit.

 The inductor L4 has three coils for +5V, +12V and -12V outputs.
 The coil 1-15 works in flyback mode- it conducts when Q1, Q25 are OFF.

 This power supply uses combined regulation of +5V and +12V.
 Error amplifier is implemented with M7, which is a 3-terminal shunt regulator, such as TL431.
 It senses the above rails and responds to their combination by varying current of optocouple M2, which in turn affects duty cycle of PWM.
-Note since there is only one feedback point, neither output is tightly regulated.
+Note that since there is only one feedback point, neither output is tightly stabilized.